docksal/service-cli/README.md

 This image(s) is part of the [Docksal](https://docksal.io) image library.

 ## Features

-- Based on the official php-fpm Debian 11 (bullseye) images
+- Based on the official php-fpm Debian 12 (bookworm) images
 - php/php-fpm (w/ xdebug), nodejs (via nvm), python, ruby
 - Framework specific tools for Drupal and Wordpress
 - Miscellaneous cli tools for day to day web development